World Without End (Follett novel): Plot summary

 Eight years later (in 1346), Godwyn steals money from the substantially more profitable nuns in order to build for himself a luxurious palace.
-In July 1346, Caris seeks to petition the bishop to redress this theft.
+Meanwhile, a thief attempts to steal from the priory and Godwyn sentences him to death by flaying to set an example.
+In July 1346, Caris seeks to petition the bishop to redress Godwyn's theft.
 However, by this time the bishop has left for France with King Edward III.
-Caris travels to France with Mair, an attractive nun from the convent who has romantic feelings for Caris; during their travels they start an intimate relationship, although Caris feels guilty that she still cares more for Merthin.
+Caris travels to France with Mair, an attractive nun from the convent who has romantic feelings for Caris; during their travels they have an intimate encounter, although Caris feels guilty that she still cares more for Merthin.
 Along the way, Caris witnesses the ravages of the war and acts as a field nurse during the Battle of Crécy, during which Ralph, having fled charges of rape and murder in England, saves the life of the Prince of Wales and is rewarded with his lifelong dream of knighthood.
 Caris's errand is fruitless, however, as the bishop of Kingsbridge as well as Earl Roland have been killed in the battle.

-In Florence, the city is ravaged by the Black Death, having arrived in Messina in 1347.
+In Florence, the city is ravaged by the Black Death, which had arrived in Messina in 1347.
 Merthin and his entire family are stricken, he recovers in the spring of 1348 but his wife dies.
 He remembers his love for Caris and decides to return to Kingsbridge with his daughter Laura (Lolla).
 There he finds Caris unwilling to renounce her vows but the two go through a sporadic liaison.
 At the same time, Merthin re-establishes himself in the community by solving flaws left in the new bridge during its completion after his departure.

-Soon after Merthin's return, the plague reaches Kingsbridge and thousands die, and the city quickly descends into anarchy; this includes Caris' intimate partner, Sister Mair.
-Godwyn loses his nerve and flees with the monks to an isolated chapel where he and all the monks die except for Gwenda's brother Philemon, who fled, and Thomas Langley.
-After the prioress of the nunnery dies Caris is elected Prioress and promoted acting Prior in the absence of Godwin, and she institutes the use of masks and cleanliness which help to protect the nuns from the plague.
-With social mores loosened under the devastating effect of the plague, Caris regularly breaks her vows as a nun and for some time lives openly with Merthin; the townspeople, grateful for Caris tireless efforts, tolerate this, as does the pragmatic Bishop who himself has a long-standing homosexual relationship with his archdeacon.
-But the returning Philemon starts denouncing Caris, who must drop Merthin in order to continue her monastic and medical work.
-The disappointed Merthin angrily tells her he would not wait any more, but would find another love.
+Soon after Merthin's return, the plague reaches Kingsbridge and thousands die, and the city quickly descends into anarchy; among the dead is Sister Mair.
+Godwyn loses his nerve and flees with the monks to the remote priory of St John-in-the-Forest to escape the plague.
+There, he and all the monks die except for Gwenda's brother Philemon, who fled, and Thomas Langley.

+After Mother Cecilia dies of the plague, Caris is elected Prioress.
+The new Bishop, Henri, arrives in Kingsbridge and promotes Caris as acting Prior in the absence of Godwyn.
+She institutes the use of masks and cleanliness which help to protect the nuns from the plague.
+With social morals loosened under the devastating effect of the plague, Caris regularly breaks her vows as a nun and for some time lives openly with Merthin.
+The townspeople, grateful for Caris' tireless efforts, tolerate this, as does the pragmatic Bishop who himself has a long-standing homosexual relationship with his archdeacon, which Caris is aware of but never disclosed.

+Philemon returns to Kingsbridge and starts denouncing Caris, who must drop Merthin in order to continue her monastic and medical work.
+The disappointed Merthin angrily tells her he will not wait any more, but will find another love.